ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 ### Building Zathura on macOS
 Quoting more or less directly from `:help vimtex-faq-zathura-macos`, here is how to build Zathura on macOS:
 1. Check if you already have Zathura installed using e.g. `which zathura`.
-   If you have a Zathura installed, I recommend uninstalling it and repeating from scratch to ensure all dependencies are correctly sorted out.
+   If you have Zathura installed, I recommend uninstalling it and repeating from scratch to ensure all dependencies are correctly sorted out.

 1. If needed, uninstall your existing Zathura and related libraries with the following code: